 What are cannabinoids?

 When it comes to the actual cannabis plant, cannabinoids are secondary metabolites.
-What it means is that they are chemicals that the plant produces that don’t have a primary role on the plant’s growth and development.
-However, the leading theory is that secondary metabolites act as an immune system for the plant, turning aside parasites, predators and pests. (source)
+What it means is that they are chemicals that the plant produces that don’t have a primary role in the plant’s growth and development.
+However, the leading theory is that secondary metabolites act as an immune system for the plant, turning aside parasites, predators, and pests. (source)

 How do they work?

-I know, that was complicated….let me try and break it down a little more.
-Think of it like a phone charger, you can’t connect an iphone charger to an android phone right?
-This is kind of what’s happening when CBD tries to interact with CB1 receptors, however THC is a perfect fit.
+I know that was complicated….let me try and break it down a little more.
+Think of it like a phone charger, and you can’t connect an iPhone charger to an Android phone, right?
+This is kind of what’s happening when CBD tries to interact with CB1 receptors.
+However, THC is a perfect fit.